mzyzc/silkmason/README.md

-# silkmason
+# SilkMason

-A pandoc-based static site generator
+A very simple static site generator based on pandoc